vuejs/vue-router/README.md

-# DON'T USE YET - Work in Progress!
+# Work in Progress - Use at your own risk!

 Note: `vue-router` only supports Vue 0.12+.